awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/comprehend/Readme.md

 # Amazon Comprehend Kotlin code examples

-This README discusses how to run the Kotlin code examples forAmazon Comprehend.
+This README discusses how to run the Kotlin code examples for Amazon Comprehend.

 ## Running the Amazon Comprehend Kotlin files